bosetridib/Volatility_Modelling/README.md

 ## Installation

 [R](https://www.r-project.org/) is required to execute this project.
-Link to install R on different OS are:
+Link to install R on different OS:

   * [Linux](https://cran.r-project.org/bin/linux/ "link to install R") (installation from any package manager would be sufficient)
   * [MS-Windows](https://cran.r-project.org/bin/windows/base/ "link to install R")